karimarttila/karimarttila.github.io/_posts/2020-02-03-terraform-vs-pulumi-experiences.md

 Regarding these two short POCs I would say that both Terraform and Pulumi are excellent infrastructure as code tools — it is mostly a personal preference whether you want to stick with a stringent declarative tool (Terraform) or want to use your favorite programming language with more relaxed rules (Pulumi).

-*The writer is working in *[*Metosin*](https://www.metosin.fi/)* using Clojure in cloud projects.
+*The writer is working at [Metosin](https://www.metosin.fi/) using Clojure in cloud projects.
 If you are interested to start a cloud / Clojure project in Finland or you are interested to get cloud / Clojure training in Finland you can contact me by sending email to my Metosin email address or contact me via LinkedIn.*

 Kari Marttila

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>